MarchandMD/pomo-do-more/README.md

 Pomo-do-more is an iteration on the Pomodoro timer, with music

-Start the countdown, music begins.
+Start the countdown, music begins

-25 minutes later, the countdown and music stop.
+25 minutes later, the countdown and music stop

-Reset the timer, start again to start the countdown and resume the music from whence it paused.
+Repeat

 [Getting started](#getting-started) •
 [Installation](#installation) •